 Apple's new 5mm dock connector is called "Lightning".
 It is all digital and reversible.
 It's a nice marketing touch, as the former connector was named "Thunderbolt".
 This will also be another source of revenue, as there will be an adapter for all the out-of-date connector docks.
 You can purchase a Lightning to 30-pin Adapter for $29, and a 30-pin to Lightning Adapter for $39.

 Apple is also pushing the introduction of the nano-SIMs, and current SIM cards will not be compatible with iPhone 5.
 Also, the iPhone 5 is using Qualcomm's

-The iPhone 5 includes an A6 processor, two times faster than the A5X model: it's 22% smaller in size than the A5 and has two times faster graphics.
+The iPhone 5 includes an A6 processor, two times faster than the A5X model: it's 22% smaller in size than the A5 and has graphics that are twice as fast.

-The faster CPU opens new doors related to the camera performance (8MP with a sapphire lens). iPhone 5 will have a faster photo capture (40% faster than the iPhone 4S), a "smart filter" for images that can see what should be color and what should be texture, but also a dynamic low light mode for all your party photos.
+The faster CPU opens new doors related to the camera performance (8MP with a sapphire lens). iPhone 5 will have a faster photo capture (40% faster than the iPhone 4S), a "smart filter" for images that can see what should be colour and what should be texture, but also a dynamic low light mode for all your party photos.
 Panorama mode finally comes to the iPhone, giving us 28 megapixels images, although this comes almost 3 years after Samsung introduced it on its devices.

-The phone now has three mics that help improve voice recognition and noise reduction and a redesigned speaker with five magnets in the transducer, 20 percent smaller than the iPhone 4S speaker.
+The phone now has three mics that help improve voice recognition and noise reduction and a redesigned speaker with five magnets in the transducer, 20% smaller than the iPhone 4S speaker.

 The iPhone will come with the usual 16/32/64 GB memory options, in white and black.
 Pre-ordering starts on the 14th of September, the phone will be in stores on the 21st.
 Make sure to make a backup of all your data when getting your iPhone 5: if you run into trouble, iPhone Backup Extractor is here to help.